khakhalin/notes/Dictionary.md

 Dictionary of Terms
 ===
 Not exhaustive: if a term is explained in one of the thematic chapters, it is not duplicated here.
+This list is only for "orphan" terms that are too short or off-topic to get their personal entry elsewhere.

 **Bagging** (ML): the simplest way to create an ensemble of classifiers using an algorithm: split data into bags (with replacement), train a different model on each of them.
 Final prediction = mean of all predictions. [ref](https://analyticsindiamag.com/primer-ensemble-learning-bagging-boosting/)